wmaucla/v4/content/projects/Website.md

 showInProjects: true
 ---

-Of course, can't forget my website!
+This website definitely counts as project!
 I wanted to switch from my old website to a React-based version